NREL/sensor-impact-evaluation-and-verification/README.md

 The data can be downloaded [here](https://docs.conda.io/en/latest/).
 Please contact Liang.Zhang@nrel.gov if there is any download issues.

-## Work in Progress
-TODO: find a better structure to select ML algorithm

-TODO: documentation to describe how to generate simulation data when technical_route is user_defined_analysis

-TODO: reduce the size of temporary files generated in sensor_inaccuracy_analysis module

-TODO: improve the computation efficiency of all three modules

-TODO: use config.json to define case-specific parameters instead of put all of constants in base_functions.py

-TODO: improve sensor cost analysis using sensor selection module results instead of a simple feature selection

 ## Modules
 The base.py and SIE.py provide modules to realize sensor impact evaluations.
 This repo contains three sub-classes that realize three modules used for sensor impact evaluation in FDD.